ibm-cloud-docs/containers/cs_network_cluster.md

 </br>You have specific security requirements or need to create custom network policies and routing rules to provide dedicated network security. **Note**: Using a gateway appliance incurs separate costs.
 For details, see the [documentation](/docs/infrastructure/fortigate-10g/explore-firewalls.html?pos=5).

 **What are my options for managing public and private access to my cluster?**
-The following sections describe the capabilities across {{site.data.keyword.containershort_notm}} that you can use to set up networking for clusters that are connected to a private VLAN only.
+</br>The following sections describe the capabilities across {{site.data.keyword.containershort_notm}} that you can use to set up networking for clusters that are connected to a private VLAN only.

 ### Configure a gateway appliance
 {: #private_vlan_gateway}